The Afikomen Project

 The Afikomen Project’s pilot city is Asheville, North Carolina.
 Asheville is situated in The Katuah Bioregion, the richest temperate ecosystem in the Western Hemisphere.
 With over 150 common local wild edibles, all free for the taking, Asheville sits in a veritable “Garden of Eden.”

-At the same time, Asheville also has one of the worst childhood hunger problems in the country.
+At the same time, one in four children in Western North Carolina is food insecure.
 The Afikomen Project addresses this incongruity with an obvious, permanent solution: by empowering local families to feed and fend for themselves.

 We have taught students at a number of local schools including Asheville Middle, Hall Fletcher, Rainbow Mountain, Carolina Day, and others, as well as through the YMCA (see photos on this page and here).
 We have been invited to work with Owen High School and the four other Asheville city elementaries as well.
 We also recently partnered with The Acornucopia Project on a regional wild nut initiative.